opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/index.md

 ---
-id: introduction-to-nextcloud
+id: nextcloud
-title: Introduction to Nextcloud
+title: Nextcloud
 tags: [nextcloud,storage,office,collaboration,sovereignty]
 ---

-# Introduction to Nextcloud
+# Nextcloud

 [Nextcloud](https://nextcloud.com/) is an open-source collaboration and file-sharing platform that organizations can deploy on-premises or in a private cloud.
 It combines secure file storage and synchronization with integrated groupware calendar, contacts and email, so teams can manage documents and communications from a single, self-hosted environment.
 By retaining full control over infrastructure and data location, Nextcloud helps maintain privacy, security and regulatory compliance.